Casino Gambling in Pennsylvania

 Pennsylvania online gambling legislation has been floated by state legislators as recently as March 2013.
 As a seemingly pro-gambling state, there's a good chance fans of state-sanctioned casino gambling in Pennsylvania will get their wish.
-But even with no legislation, there are tons of online casinos Pennsylvania residents can choose to play at, many of which are reputable and regulated by major international gambling bodies.
+But even with no legislation, there are tons of online casinos Pennsylvania residents from Allentown to Erie can choose to play at, many of which are reputable and regulated by major international gambling bodies.

 The Future of Pennsylvania Casino Gambling

 Pennsylvania and Nevada could go to war (not literally, of course) for the land-based and online gambling market, so the future of casino gambling in Pennsylvania should be incredibly interesting over the next few years.
 It's not a matter of "if" Pennsylvania will explore legal online gambling.
 It's a matter of "how" they'll do it.
 Independently?
 Compacts with other states?
 Let the tribes handle it?
 Run it themselves?
 Whatever happens, Pennsylvania gamblers are in a great spot, and they will be for years to come.